Nabil-Sultan/Nabil-Sultan/README.md

 - 👋 Hi, I’m Nabil-Sultan 30 Years Old
 - 👀 I’m interested in Front-End Developer
-- 🌱 I’m currently learning Vuex
+- 🌱 I’m currently learning React
-- 💞️ I’m looking to collaborate on project that using this one of framework I learned VueJS
+- 💞️ I’m looking to collaborate on project that using this one of framework I learned
 - 📫 You can reach me by sending message on email: nonopipa01@gmail.com

 <!---